Intern

 Tel.: +49 931 31-87719

-Lili studied Biology at the Eötvös Lorand University in Budapest, where she performed her Master project on characterization the role of extracellular proteins in the tumour microenvironment.
-Since September 2020, she is a PhD student in the Kretzschmar group.
+Lili studied Biology at Eötvös Loránd University in Budapest, where she conducted her Master's project on the characterisation of the role of extracellular proteins in the tumour microenvironment.
+Since September 2020, she has been a PhD student in the Kretzschmar group.

-Lili's PhD project is focussed on the crosstalk between tumour cells and their cellular microenvironment in head and neck cancer.
-To better understand this cell–cell communication, she is applying innovative methods such as organoid technology, immune/stromal cell–organoid co-cultures and single-cell transcriptomics.
+Lili's PhD project is focused on the crosstalk between tumour cells and their cellular microenvironment in head and neck cancer.
+To better understand this cell–cell communication, she is applying innovative methods, including organoid technology, immune cell–organoid co-cultures, and single-cell transcriptomics.

-Lili's project is funded by the German Cancer Aid.
+Lili's project is funded by the German Cancer Aid and the IZKF.

 ResearchGate Link